 Garlic

-Garlic contains sulfur compounds that have been shown to have anti-inflammatory effects.
-Adding garlic to your diet or taking garlic supplements may help combat inflammation.
+Garlic contains sulfur compounds known for their anti-inflammatory effects.
+Incorporating garlic into your diet, or considering garlic supplements, may help fight inflammation.

 Fish oil